l8nit3tr0ubl3/tradingview-webhooks-bot/README.md

 tradingview-webhooks-bot is a trading bot, written in python that allows users to place trades with tradingview's webhook alerts.

 ---
-# New Features
+## New Features

--Use '----' as a seperator in Tview alert to allow custom Telegram alerts in same alert.
+Use '----' as a seperator in Tview alert to allow custom Telegram alerts in same alert.
--Use 'close' as trade amount to send closing market order -Use 'U' in amount to use USD equivalent for setting size -Use '%' in amount to use % of available balance for setting size
+Use 'close' as trade amount to send closing market order.
+Use 'U' in amount to use USD equivalent for setting size.
+Use '%' in amount to use % of available balance for setting size.
----

 ## Quickstart Using Pipenv